 Chicago & Dallas

-Delilah S. Norris brings nearly 30 years of comprehensive management, leadership, and innovative human resources experience spanning the arts and culture, nonprofit, private, and K-12 public education sectors.
-Her areas of expertise include the full complement of the employee life cycle, employee relations, conflict resolution, mediation, change management, employee benefits, and employee coaching, as well as belonging, inclusion, diversity, equity, accessibility (BIDEA) strategy and initiatives.
+Delilah S. Norris (she/her/hers) brings nearly 30 years of comprehensive management, leadership, and innovative human resources experience spanning the arts and culture, nonprofit, private, and K-12 public education sectors.
+Her areas of expertise include the full complement of the employee life cycle, employee relations, conflict resolution, mediation, change management, employee benefits, and employee coaching, as well as belonging, inclusion, diversity, equity, accessibility strategy and initiatives.

 "Remembering the wise words of John W. Gardner, ‘Life is the art of drawing without an eraser.’
 Arts and culture organizations have infinite opportunities to be bridge builders and story and truth tellers while influencing the future and creating inclusive legacies.”

-Ms. Norris is a member of the Society for Human Resources Management, National Association of African Americans in Human Resources, Girl Scouts of the United States of America, and Delta Sigma Theta Sorority, Inc. Previous leadership and community involvement include the Coastal Georgia Society for Human Resources, Interfaith Center for Racial Justice, and NAACP, Mount Clemens.
-She has also coauthored the article “Cultural Competence: Cincinnati Museum Center Broadening Community Engagement Strategies,” which was published in the Association of Science-Technology Centers’ Dimensions magazine in 2018.
-Ms. Norris holds a bachelor of science in business management from Hampton University and master of arts in management and leadership from Liberty University.
+Norris is a member of the Society for Human Resources Management, National Association of African Americans in Human Resources, Girl Scouts of the United States of America, and Delta Sigma Theta Sorority, Inc. Previous leadership and community involvement include the Coastal Georgia Society for Human Resources, Interfaith Center for Racial Justice, and NAACP, Mount Clemens.
+She is co-author of the article Cultural Competence: Cincinnati Museum Center Broadening Community Engagement Strategies, which was published in the Association of Science-Technology Centers’ Dimensions magazine in 2018.
+Norris holds a bachelor of science in business management from Hampton University and master of arts in management and leadership from Liberty University.

-Ms. Norris' professional and client work includes:
+Norris' ACG client work includes:

 City of Mesa – Arizona Museum of Natural History